rkd42/ISB-Project-Machine-Learning/README.md

 # ISB-Project-Machine-Learning

-* ML tool for "Financial Inclusion for The Poor: Do Technological Failures Deter Financial Inclusion" *Binary classification task with the goal of predicting whether customer will remain in the system(denoted by 1) or drop out of the system(denoted by 0).
+* ML tool for "Financial Inclusion for The Poor: Do Technological Failures Deter Financial Inclusion"
+* Binary classification task with the goal of predicting whether customer will remain in the system(denoted by 1) or drop out of the system(denoted by 0).

+* Xgboost_Hyperparameter_Tuning_ISB - Code for tuning the parameters for Xgboost to be used in Ensembling model.
+* Catboost_Hyperparameter_Tuning_ISB - Code for tuning the parameters for Catboost to be used in Ensembling model.
+* Final_Ensembling_model_ISB - Run the code with the tuned Xgboost and catboose parameters.
+* RandomForrest- gives decent results in this case and takes less time as compared to Ensembling model.

 ## Getting Started
 This project requires Python and the following Python libraries installed: